dylan7474/ESP8266-VictronHA/README.md

    make       # or: make build
    ```

-   The build artifacts will be placed in the `build/` directory.
+   The firmware binary will be placed at
+   `build/ESP8266-VictronHA.ino.bin`.

 The sketch file `ESP8266-VictronHA.ino` must reside in a folder with the same name to compile correctly.